-Midwest may be Best, but yeah…we are not exactly the country’s leading region for scenic waterfalls.
+Chicago is renowned for food, sports, parks, music, museums, beaches…but not exactly its waterfall scene.
 However, your dog is also like 15 inches tall, so from her eyes, the waterfalls from the mostly-flat plains of Illinois are pretty doggone cool.
-Check out these 5 “must see” Chicago waterfalls with your pal!
+Check out these 6 mutts see Chicago waterfalls with your pal!

 1. Waterfall Glen

-With over 11 miles of limestone and turf trails, you and your pup can plan on spending all day at this forest preserve to explore the natural scenes of the Midwest.
-The titular waterfall is the Rocky Glen waterfall (which conveniently has its own parking lot if hiking is not in your dog’s itinerary for the day).
-While the waterfall is not the world’s tallest, a nice bonus is that the water isn’t the world’s deepest either—the shallow waters are perfect for a refreshing wade on a hot day.
-After a good day of exploring, check out the dog-friendly Miskatonic Brewing Company near the forest preserve for a well-earned brew.
+With over 11 miles of limestone and turf trails, you and pup can plan on spending all day at this forest preserve exploring the natural scenery of the Midwest.
+The titular waterfall is the Rocky Glen (which conveniently has its own parking lot if doggo isn’t game for a hike).
+While it isn’t the world’s tallest waterfall, it also isn’t the deepest, making for a shallow pool perfect for a refreshing wade on a hot day.
+Post-hike brews (and water for pup) can be found nearby at dog-friendly Miskatonic Brewing Company.

 2. Matthiessen State Park

-Located 90 minutes away from Chicago, this state park earns its drive with several waterfalls in the park.
-With 5 miles of trails, you can enjoy a nice stroll while looking for them.
+Located 90 minutes from Chicago, this state park has several waterfalls to explore, making it well worth the drive.
+With 5 miles of trails, you and floof can take your time sniffing out each one.
 The big boy of the park is the 45-foot Cascade Falls located in a mile-long canyon.
 You’ll be able to find the Lake Falls waterfall and the Giant’s Bathtub Falls nearby as well.

 3. Starved Rock State Park